 Parents are strongly encouraged to utilize carpool for both arrival and dismissal.
-Only, when necessary, should parents enter the school building.

 All persons dropping off or picking up students must park in a designated parking spot.
 You may not create your own space - parking spots are defined by painted lines on the asphalt.
 When you neglect this rule, you put children at risk due to decreased visibility.